MicrosoftDocs/biztalk-docs/biztalk/core/sftp-adapter.md

 - [Hardware and Software Requirements for BizTalk 2020](../install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2020.md)
 - [Hardware and Software Requirements for BizTalk 2016](../install-and-config-guides/hardware-and-software-requirements-for-biztalk-server-2016.md)

+> [!NOTE]
+>
-BizTalk Server 2013 and BizTalk Server 2013 R2 use older internal ssh library instead of WinSCP with limited SFTP server compatibility.
+> BizTalk Server 2013 and BizTalk Server 2013 R2 use the older internal SSH library, which has limited SFTP server compatibility compared to WinSCP.

 ## Configure the receive location